EmbraceAGI/Awesome-AGI/README.md

 - [Planning for AGI and beyond](https://openai.com/blog/planning-for-agi-and-beyond)- OpenAI discuss their short-term and long-term plans for achieving AGI.
 - [Google DeepMind CEO Says Some Form of AGI Possible in a Few Years](https://www.wsj.com/articles/google-deepmind-ceo-says-some-form-of-agi-possible-in-a-few-years-2705f452) Google DeepMind CEO Demis Hassabis commenting on building cognitive function within AI at the Journal’s Future of Everything Festival.
 He cites need to develop artificial general intelligence responsibly.
 - [Governance of superintelligence](https://openai.com/blog/governance-of-superintelligence)- OpenAI discuss their ideas about the governance of superintelligence, since future AI systems dramatically more capable than even AGI.
+- [Way To AGI](https://blog.waytoagi.com/) Chinese Knowledge Base of Everthing about AGI.

 ### [awesome-agi-cocosci](https://github.com/YuzheSHI/awesome-agi-cocosci)